juhotter/KnowledgeGraphsProject/README.md

 ### YELP Dataset(s): <br>
 **https://www.yelp.com/dataset** <br>
-This Yelp dataset includes multiple different datasets.
+This Yelp dataset includes multiple different datasets.<br>
-Our project uses the dataset about businesses and user reviews, which can be downloaded via the link provided.
+Our project uses the dataset about businesses and user reviews, which can be downloaded via the link provided.<br>
 The review dataset will serve as unstructured, whereas the business dataset will serve as structured data.

 **Structured Data:**<br>